 Jebra Turner is a freelance writer in Portland, Oregon.
 You can visit her online at www.jebra.com.

-Jebra Turner is a freelance health and business writer based in Portland, Oregon.
+Jebra Turner is a freelance health writer in Portland, Oregon.
 She frequently contributes to the Minority Nurse magazine and website.
 Visit her online at www.jebra.com

 Latest posts by Jebra Turner (see all)